 10. AhaSlides

-AhaSlides is a tool that allows you to add quizzes and games to your presentations, whether you’re holding a business presentation or a live class.
+AhaSlides is another tool that allows you to add quizzes and games to your presentations, whether you’re holding a class or taking an online session.

-It also provides plenty of templates that make it easy to add icebreakers to the beginning of your live class or lecture or create a team building presentation.
-With the live quizzes, word clouds, and other interactive features, your audience will never be bored if you create a presentation using AhaSlides.
+It also provides plenty of templates that make it easy to add icebreakers to the beginning of your live class or when creating a presentation.

 Also Read: AhaSlides vs Kahoot